 Talk to Other Farmers

-Reading and online research are great tools to gain both basic and in-depth knowledge on many aspects of farming, but talking to other people who have done - and are still doing - what you hope to do, can’t be replicated by reading books.
+Reading and online research are great tools to gain both basic and in-depth knowledge on many aspects of farming, but talking to other people who have done—and are still doing—what you hope to do, can’t be replicated by reading books.
 You’ll gain a different and just as important kind of knowledge by beginning to engage in your local farming community.
 Even if you’re in an urban or suburban area, there are probably other people who share similar goals and plans.
-Take the time to connect with... them.
+Take the time to connect with them.
+If you're lucky enough to live in an area where lots of hobby farmers are producing organic crops, consider joining a group that shares tips, tools, seeds, and other resources.

 06 of 10

 If you can learn to love to fix things yourself, you will save a lot of money on your farm and be able to do more with your limited resources.
-It can be so satisfying to figure out how to rig a chicken waterer out of a five-gallon bucket instead of paying for one at the feed store - and can really help your budget's bottom line.
-The less your farm costs you out of pocket, the less you have to work at your day job to pay for farming - so the more time you get to spend farming!
-It can be a... win-win or it can end up feeling like you have to get a second job to pay for your farm.
-Doing DIY projects when you can, will save you some dough.
+It can be so satisfying to figure out how to rig a chicken waterer out of a five-gallon bucket instead of paying for one at the feed store—and doing it yourself can really help your bottom line.
+The less your farm costs you out of pocket, the less you have to work at your day job to pay for farming, so the more time you get to spend farming.

 07 of 10

-This is really a place where you're going to have to connect to your own personal comforts, strengths, and desires.
 Do-it-yourself options are great when you feel capable and enjoy tackling projects that will take more time and money than you anticipated to finish.
 When you're simply overwhelmed by them or don't know where to begin, it's not a sign of failure to get help.
 Sometimes a task is better done by a professional instead of trying to be an expert at everything.
+Some areas in which expert help is not only appropriate but often necessary include plumbing, electrical work, and veterinary care.

 08 of 10